darktable-org/dtdocs/content/preferences-settings/darkroom.md

 expand the module when it is activated, and collapse it when disabled : Select this option for the darkroom to automatically expand or collapse [processing modules](../module-reference/processing-modules) when they are enabled or disabled. (default off)

-scroll processing modules to top when expanded/collapsed : With this option enabled [processing modules](../module-reference/processing-modules) are scrolled to the top of the right-hand panel when expanded or collapsed (default on).
+scroll processing modules to the top when expanded/collapsed : With this option enabled [processing modules](../module-reference/processing-modules) are scrolled to the top of the right-hand panel when expanded or collapsed (default on).

 show right-side buttons in processing module headers